 Historically, the Company has recognized straight line rent expense for leases beginning on the opening date of our entertainment complexes and other facilities.
 This had the effect of excluding the construction period of these facilities from the calculation of the period over which is calculated rent.
 The Company now includes the construction period in the calculations of straight-line rent.
-Rent incurred during the construction period is amortized over a period equal to the lessor of the initial non-cancelable lease term plus any periods covered by renewal options that the Company considers reasonably assured of exercising, or the useful life of the related assets.
+Rent incurred during the construction period is capitalized as a component of the cost of the facilities and is amortized over a period equal to the lessor of the initial non-cancelable lease term plus any periods covered by renewal options that the Company considers reasonably assured of exercising, or the useful life of the related assets.
 Rent incurred during the preopening period is included in pre-opening costs.